 What’s Causing the Shift and Why Does It Matter

-Not long ago, the primary news source for most people were newspapers.
+Not long ago, the primary news source for most people was newspapers.
 Then came radio, television, and finally, the Internet.

 We went from paper to large screens to small screens.

 Add social media to the mix, and you have a perfect medium.
-One that provides consumers with on-demand entertainment, news, and everything else they might need.
+One that provides consumers with on-demand entertainment, news, and anything else they might need.

 Advertisers jumped on it right away.

-Surely, such an unlimited access to content has created a lot of noise.
+Surely, such unlimited access to content has created a lot of noise.